 Consume Moderate Protein – It’s a general myth that the Keto diet is a high protein diet.
 NO, it is not!
 High protein consumption can affect the kidneys and lead to gout and other illnesses.
 Also, excess protein consumption will make the body convert protein into energy and your motive of the Keto diet will be foiled.

 Maintain High Water Intake and Good Exercise Routine – Low carb diet works by depleting glycogen, allowing the body to burn fat for energy.
 Glycogen is a store of carbohydrates and water in the liver.
 Eating fewer carbs depletes glycogen and body water, which can make you feel dehydrated.
 So maintain a good amount of water intake along with the Keto diet.
 Also, maintain the level of electrolytes in your body – have lime water mixed with salt for it.
-Including regular exercise with diet will make you healthier, more agile and also make you sweat, which means your water intake will increase.
+Including regular exercise with a diet will make you healthier, more agile and also make you sweat, which means your water intake will increase.

 Include Your Family in the Weight Loss Goal – This is your goal, but your entire family will be involved, keep them informed about your plan.
 Make them assured that you understand the Keto diet is safe and effective.
 You will not be eating what your entire family is eating at mealtime, so you need them to be with you helping you eat and prepare what your new diet allows.